Justin Locke Productions For more info, questions, etc.: call 781 577 0169 or send me an

 Peter VS. the Wolf --- The Phantom of the Orchestra

-Peter VS. the Wolf, The Phantom of the Orchestra, and J.S.
-Bach, Superstar are fast-paced comedic stories that work for all ages.
+Peter VS. the Wolf and The Phantom of the Orchestra are fast-paced comedic stories that work for all ages.
 The music--and lots of educational elements--are woven into the story lines.
 Instead of just using your orchestra as a "backup band," these programs feature the orchestra as a character in the story.
 These programs are offered on a "produce-it-yourself" basis, which means you can have total control over your production, and you can stage it as simply or as grandly as you wish (they are typically done in partnership with a local theater group).
 The programs typically call for about four actors.
 Even the musicians enjoy these programs, and that's saying something!
 PVTW and Phantom have been "road-tested" by orchestras of every size, from high school groups to major symphonies, all across the USA, as well as in Europe and South America, to great acclaim (see reviews).
 Performance photos are also available.

 Questions?
 Just